- 5-Minute Article

 For families who expect to offset education costs with a student loan, lower interest rates could also reduce borrowing costs for federal loans.

-Student loans are influenced by the Federal Reserve rate – which means that rates for federal undergraduate, graduate, and Parent PLUS loans will be lower for new loans disbursed for the 2020-2021 academic year.
+Student loans are influenced by the Federal Reserve rate – which resulted in lower rates on new loans disbursed for the 2020-2021 academic year for federal undergraduate, graduate, and Parent PLUS loans.

 Borrowers can’t refinance existing federal student loans to take advantage of more attractive rates, but they may be able to secure lower rates by refinancing federal loans into private student loans.
 That move shouldn’t be taken lightly, however, because when refinancing to a private loan, valuable benefits associated with a federal loan – such as forbearance or deferment options – are forfeited.

 Even if you’re a good candidate to refinance your federal loans, you may want to put it on hold in times of economic uncertainty – especially if other forms of economic relief are being offered.
-In response to today’s current economic climate, for example, recent legislation is providing student loan borrowers with flexibility through temporary payment relief for six months along with a 0% interest rate.
+In response to the economic climate, for example, legislation provided student loan borrowers with flexibility through temporary payment relief along with a 0% interest rate.